loduis/alegra-php/README.md

 $contact->save(); // Update the contact
 $contact->delete(); // Delete the contact

-// Fetch an existing contact
+// Get an existing contact
-$contact = Contact::fetch(1); // where 1 is the id of resource.
+$contact = Contact::get(1); // where 1 is the id of resource.
 $contact->email = 'email@server.com';
 $contact->save()
 ```